 Essentially, for any property to be viewed as recognizable, it must possess unique features that distinguish it and it should ideally require a property release for proper licensing.
 Understanding these criteria can enhance your submissions to Adobe Stock, allowing for smoother transactions and wider usage opportunities.

-Read This: Why Is Adobe Stock Not Included in Creative Cloud?
+Read This: What Is an Adobe Stock Image

 Differences Between Commercial and Editorial Use